 "This is different," Obi-Wan said.
 "The Mercy Seat is—"

 "An ancient weapon of unimaginable power.
 Don't you think that's what they said when Revan found the Star Forge?"

 "Is there a point in our future?"
 Landon quipped.

 Palmer smiled coldly.
 "Evil often wins, but it seldom conquers.
 Even after five thousand years."
 He looked at Obi-Wan.
 "So, yeah, my man: when a band of Sith Lords rolls up and asks, 'What's it gonna be—your life or this book?'
 I don't carry the galaxy on my back."

 Palmer never seemed to blink, like he had brille instead of eyelids.
 "It's more shameful," he said easily, "to deny fear than it is to run from danger."

 There was nothing to hold onto.
 Every word was in shadow.
-Obi-Wan stepped toward him, and with diminished patience said: "What else did you give them?
+Obi-Wan approach him with diminished patience.
+"What else did you give them?
 Did you translate the book?
 Show them anything else?"

 "There's something I didn't show them," he said.
 "Something special.
 Something only meant for Obi-Wan Kenobi."